-The cathedral of St Peter in the centre of Bautzen was built in the 15th century - unusually it shares both Protestant and Catholic congregations and has done since the 16th century.
+The cathedral of St Peter in the centre of the old town was built in the 15th century - unusually it shares both Protestant and Catholic congregations and has done since the 16th century.

-The fact that Bautzen was the location of two famous battles shows its strategic importance.
+The fact that Bautzen was the location of two famous battles shows its strategic importance and the reason for the city wall.
 The first was in the days of Napoleon where the French defeated a combined Russian and Prussian army, while the second was in the final stages of the Second World War, when a German counter-attack delayed the march of the combined Russian and Polish regiments on Berlin.

 Street fighting in the latter battle caused the destruction of much of the city, although there has been significant restoration work in recent years.
 By 2011 over 80% of the listed building restoration work had been carried out.

-The town is also famous for its mustard production and hosts a special Mustard Festival in August.
+The town is also famous for its mustard production ('Bautz'ner Senf') and hosts a special Mustard Festival in August.

 Bautzen is known as the cultural centre of the Sorb folk - a linguistic and cultural Slav minority in German which is closely related to the Czechs and Poles.

 The region settled by the Sorbs is known as Lusatia and Bautzen is part of Upper Lusatia.

 The Sorb people settled Lusatia in around the 6th century but their leaders were defeated by the German forces bent on expansion to the east.